Yoann-Moreau/DiamondRushV2/readme.md

 # DiamondRushV2

-DiamondRushV2 is the rewritten plugin developed by Hironak and heavily inspired by the plugin DiamondRush developed by aumgn and noogotte.
+DiamondRushV2 is the rewritten plugin developed by Hironak and going back over the original plugin DiamondRush developed by aumgn and noogotte.
+Some functionalities have been updated to use the new features of recent Minecraft versions, and others are not implemented yet.

 ## DiamondRush mini-game